VladislavRybnikov/Aggregatable/README.md

             .Set(e => e.Name, message.Name));
 }
 ```
-Where `Update` is a protected member of `AggregateRoot` which is providing `Fluent` interface for event :arrow_right: entity mappings
+Where `Update` is a protected member of `AggregateRoot`, which is providing `Fluent` interface for event :arrow_right: entity mappings
 #### :two: Use protected methods of AggregateRoot inside your `ctor`
 ```csharp
 public class UserAggregateRoot : AggregateRoot<User>,